Phyks/libbmc/README.md

 docstrings of those functions for more infos on this particular point.

+## Note on `__valid_identifiers__`

+`libbmc` exposes a `__valid_identifiers__` list, containing the valid identifier types.
+These are those exposing the same function as `doi` or `isbn` modules, in particular the extraction from a string and BibTeX fetching functions.

+If you write additional modules for others repositories, you can include them in the `__valid_identifiers__` list, as long as they provide these functions.

+This list is especially useful for the `libbmc.papers.identifiers` module, which is using it to loop through all the available identifier types, to fetch for them in the paper and retrieve BibTeX from it.

 ## License

 This code is licensed under an MIT license.